GNOME/tinysparql/docs/reference/libtracker-sparql/security.md

 The SPARQL 1.1 specifications have a number of informative `Security considerations` sections.
-This is an informative document describing how those may or may not apply to the implementation of Tracker.
+This is an informative document describing how those may or may not apply to the implementation of TinySPARQL.

-Note that most of these considerations derive from situations where a RDF triple store is exposed through a public endpoint, while Tracker does not do that by default.
+Note that most of these considerations derive from situations where a RDF triple store is exposed through a public endpoint, while TinySPARQL does not do that by default.
 Users should be careful about creating endpoints.
 For D-Bus endpoints, access through the portal is encouraged.